 Goods and Services are defined as under:

-- Goods includes all personal and real property however it does not include money.
+- Goods include all personal and real property however it does not include money.

 - Services Cover everything except goods and money.